 Congrats!
 Now your design will be used by our Art Team as inspiration for real in-game items 😃

-Once winners and runner-ups have been announced, please email firstname.lastname@example.org with a high-res version of your full design and any close-ups or detail views, along with any additional notes or instructions for our staff artists.
+Once winners and runner-ups have been announced, please email us by going to Profile > Settings > FAQ > Contact Us in top-right corner > Community Requests.
+Open a new message and include HD images of your full design and any close-ups or detail views, along with any additional notes or instructions for our staff artists.

 - For winning designs, include a full list of items as well as intended rarities.
 It helps us a lot when items are clearly labeled.
 Feel free to include items names as well, but remember: HR has the final say in item selection, name, and rarity